Section 1 General information and significant accounting policies

 business acquisitions (note 1);

 fair value of assets and liabilities resulting from termination of operations in the United Kingdom and presentation as assets and liabilities held for sale (note 2);

 The policies for financial reporting set out below have been applied consistently to all the periods presented in these financial statements.

 The Group has control over an entity if its involvement with that entity means that the Group is exposed to or is entitled to variable returns and that it has the power to influence those returns by virtue of its say in that entity.
 The financial statements of the subsidiaries are incorporated in the consolidated financial statements as from the date on which control commences until the date on which control ceases.

 In the event of a loss of control over the subsidiary, the subsidiary's assets and liabilities, any minority interests and other equity components associated with the subsidiary are no longer recognised in the balance sheet.
-Any surplus or shortfall is recognised in the income statement.
-If the Group retains an interest in the former subsidiary, that interest is recognised at the fair value on the date on which the Group ceased to exercise control.
+Any surplus or deficit is recognised in the income statement.
+If the Group retains an interest in the former subsidiary, that interest is recognised at fair value at the date on which control ceases.

 Acquisition of subsidiaries

 Business combinations are recognised according to the acquisition method as at the date on which control is transferred to the Group.
 The remuneration for the acquisition is assessed at its fair value, as are the net identifiable assets that are acquired.
 Any goodwill deriving from this is assessed annually for impairments.
-Any gain from a beneficial sale is recognised directly in the income statement.
+Any book profit from a bargain purchase is recognised directly in the income statement.
 Transaction costs are recognised at the time when they are incurred.

 Elimination of transactions on consolidation